Three migrants die and three missing in Channel crossings

 Two children are believed to be among those confirmed dead, according to reports.

-Three migrants have died while trying to cross the English Channel and another three are believed to be missing, according to French authorities.
+Three migrants have died while trying to cross the English Channel in an overloaded boat, and another three are believed to be missing, according to French authorities.

-The incident took place on Tuesday night off the coast of Pas-de-Calais, the local prefecture posted on X.
+The incident took place on Tuesday night off the coast of Pas-de-Calais, authorities in the local prefecture posted on X.

 Two children are believed to be among those who died, according to reports.